Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 }
 ```

-It is also possible to just extract it from react as follows.
+It is also possible to just extract the fragment module from React as shown below.

 ```js
 import React from 'react'